Jaredslocker21/organic_cat/README.md

 I believe that giving and reeiving support is more pro active to what their inquiry is.
 You will be able to receive SUPPORT -

-* must be included in PP5 -
+## must be included in PP5 -
+### SEO implementation, including:

+* Descriptive meta tags - check
+* rel attributes on links to external resources -check
+* sitemaps.txt -check
-* Deploy First like in the 4th project -check
+* robots.txt -check

+### Marketing techniques, including:

+* The need for the creation of either a real Facebook business page, or a mockup of one.
+* A newsletter signup form, either through a service such as MailChimp or through a custom implemented one.
 * mailchimp and GDPR   -check
 * Facebook Page  -check

-* sitemaps.txt -check

-* robots.txt -check

 * Agile -check, kanban
+### Other common stumbling blocks that students encounter on submission of their E-Commerce Applications Portfolio Projects:

+* A custom 404 error page must be implemented for improved overall UX. -check
 * procfile -check
-* Default to False
+* Default to False  -check
-* Front- End Form - check
+* Form Front- End Form - check
 * CRUD - eviews - profile - product management - check

 CTR